algosup/2023-2024-project-3-virtual-processor-team-3/Documents/TechnicalSpecifications.md

 [^1]:IDE: Integrated Development Environment.
 This is an application or even a terminal allowing users to modify or to write a computer program.
 [^2]:Repository: A repository is a folder (usually a project) stored both locally and in the cloud.
 A group of individuals can create, modify and delete a repository freely.
-[^3]: olaborator: A collaborator is a person working on a repository.
-[^4]: Header: A header file is a file used for C/C++ programs.
+[^3]: Header: A header file is a file used for C/C++ programs.
 It is used to declare functions and variables before executing a program.
-[^5]: Readability: The readability is the ability to read a program without having problems to understand it's use or the goal of the functions/variables used.
+[^4]: Readability: The readability is the ability to read a program without having problems to understand it's use or the goal of the functions/variables used.
-[^6]: IDEs that allows this feature are: VScode/codium, Visual Studio Community, Eclipse, IntelliJ IDEA, PyCharm, Arduino IDE and multiple others.
+[^5]: IDEs that allows this feature are: VScode/codium, Visual Studio Community, Eclipse, IntelliJ IDEA, PyCharm, Arduino IDE and multiple others.
-[^7]: Parser: A Parser is a program that can split a chain of character to identify a specific syntax or specific keywords.
+[^6]: Parser: A Parser is a program that can split a chain of character to identify a specific syntax or specific keywords.
-[^8]: Machine code: Machine code is the name given to the language of the computer, also named binary.
+[^7]: Machine code: Machine code is the name given to the language of the computer, also named binary.
-[^9]: String: A chain of character contained in one variable.
+[^8]: String: A chain of character contained in one variable.
-[^10]: Arrays and enumerators: An array is a data structure that store a fixed number of the same type of variable and an enumerator is a type of data that represent a sequence of value.
+[^9]: Arrays and enumerators: An array is a data structure that store a fixed number of the same type of variable and an enumerator is a type of data that represent a sequence of value.